Reduced Paid-Up Insurance (RPU) Explained

 - If your burning desire is for maximum cash value performance going forward, you don’t mind reducing the death benefit, and you are sure that you will never want to contribute any more premiums to your policy again, then electing the reduced paid-up insurance option may be your best option.

-- The longer that you have had the policy and the more extra premium payments you have made along the way will determine how big of reduction is necessary.
+- The longer that you have had the policy and the more extra premium payments you have made along the way will determine how big of a reduction is necessary.
 (Note: if you elect to have future dividends go towards purchasing Paid-Up Additions, then your death benefit will continue to increase again from that new lower Reduced Paid-Up amount even though you’re no longer paying premiums.)

 Warning: Although the insurance company is obligated to accommodate your request for reduced paid-up insurance at any time during the life of the policy, we highly recommend that you wait at least 7 years utilizing this option.
 Electing Reduced Paid-Up status anytime during the first 7 years may cause your policy to lose some of the favorable tax benefits afforded to permanent life insurance.